omereltas/post-hoc/Readme.md

 All simulations were conducted in R (version 4.5).

+Randomness was controlled using a fixed seed:
+`set.seed(12345)`

 To reproduce the results:

 1. Open the project in RStudio
 2. Run `Post Hoc kodlar.R`
 3. Results will be generated and saved in the `/results` folder

 ## Notes